 Where modern romances with the past.
-Formerly home of Sir George Stephen, a Scottish- Québécois business tycoon and prominent figure of Montreal’s history, the estate became in 1962 a private gentlemen’s business club named The Mount Stephen which is now a modern boutique hotel adjacent to the estate.
-The Victorian mansion has now been renamed Bar George offering the clientele contemporary takes on classic U.K. dishes spiked with Québécois quirks and an impressive bar with its opulent ovale shape.
+Formerly the home of Sir George Stephen, a Scottish- Québécois business tycoon and prominent figure of Montreal’s history, the estate became in 1962 a private gentlemen’s business club named The Mount Stephen which is now a modern boutique hotel adjacent to the estate.
+The Victorian mansion has now been renamed Bar George offering the clientele contemporary takes on classic U.K. dishes spiked with Québécois quirks and an impressive bar with its opulent oval shape.

 Le Mount Stephen